yarisvt/tyk-docs/tyk-docs/content/getting-started/installation/with-tyk-on-premises/with-kubernetes/with-kubernetes.md

 The full instructions on how to [install Tyk via the Helm chart are in the Github Respository](https://github.com/TykTechnologies/tyk-helm-chart)

+{{< note success >}}
+**Note**

-> The helm chart installs Tyk as a "sharded" deployment, this means that all APIs that get exposed to the outside of the cluster are tagged with the `ingress` tag.
+The helm chart installs Tyk as a "sharded" deployment, this means that all APIs that get exposed to the outside of the cluster are tagged with the `ingress` tag.
 If an API is not tagged, it does not get loaded and you may experience `404s`.
-> You can set a tag for your exposed services in the API Designer, under the "Advanced Options" tab, the section called `Segment Tags (Node Segmentation)`, this allows you to add new tags.
+You can set a tag for your exposed services in the API Designer, under the "Advanced Options" tab, the section called `Segment Tags (Node Segmentation)`, this allows you to add new tags.
 To make an API public, simply add `ingress` to this section, click the "Add" button, and save the API.

->
-> If you are using an Ingress spec, then the Tyk K8s controller will do this for you.
+If you are using an Ingress spec, then the Tyk K8s controller will do this for you.

+{{< /note >}}

 ## Installing Tyk on Kubernetes Manually